Chia-Network/chia-docs/docs/getting-started/cloud-wallet/faq.md

 ### What is the Chia Signer app?

 The Chia Signer app turns your smartphone into a hardware wallet.
 The app uses your phone’s Secure Enclave to create a vault custody key.
 This key cannot be removed from the device, so a thief would need to gain physical access to your phone in order to steal it.
-You can [download it Test Flight](https://testflight.apple.com/join/X5ZkWYzj).
+You can download it from [Apple's app store](https://apps.apple.com/app/id6504493785).

 ### Is the Chia Signer app available for both Android and iOS?